METALS-Copper at two-year peak after China data, nickel soars

 By Maytaal Angel

-LONDON, July 31 (Reuters) - The price of copper hit a two-year peak on Monday on upbeat manufacturing data in top consumer China and a weaker dollar, while nickel hit a near four-month high on renewed supply worries and soaring steel prices.
+LONDON, July 31 (Reuters) - The price of copper hit a two-year peak on Monday on upbeat manufacturing data in top consumer China, while nickel hit a near four-month high on renewed supply worries and soaring steel prices.

 Growth in China's manufacturing sector cooled slightly in July, as foreign demand for Chinese goods slackened, but a government-led drive to develop infrastructure boosted growth in the construction sector..

-The data, combined with an environmental crackdown in China, sent Chinese steel prices to their highest level since December 2013.
-Nickel is sensitive to steel prices as it is mainly used in stainless steelmaking.
+The data, combined with an environmental crackdown in China, sent Chinese steel prices to their highest since December 2013.
+Nickel is mainly used in stainless steelmaking.

 "Confidence in a second-half slowdown is somewhat softening and this is then reflected in a more positive assessment of industrial metals given they are so closely related to the Chinese economy," said Carsten Menke, analyst at Julius Baer.

-* COPPER SPECULATORS: Hedge funds and money managers increased their net long position in COMEX copper in the week to July 25, data showed on Friday.
-Managed net long positions are at their highest level since April.
+* COPPER SPECULATORS: Hedge funds and money managers increased their net long position in COMEX copper in the week to July 25 to their highest level since April, data showed on Friday.

 "The latest rise in the copper price was driven largely by speculation.
 In our opinion considerable correction potential has meanwhile developed," said Commerzbank in a note.

-* PHILIPPINES: The Philippines' environment minister Roy Cimatu said on Monday he would not lift a ban on open-pit mining imposed in April in an anti-pollution crackdown, as an inter-agency mining council reviews how miners are taxed.
+* PHILIPPINES: The Philippines' environment minister Roy Cimatu said he would not lift a ban on open-pit mining imposed in April in an anti-pollution crackdown.

 The Philippines is the world's top nickel ore supplier.

-* NORILSK: Russia's Norilsk Nickel (Nornickel), one of the world's largest nickel producers, said its second-quarter consolidated nickel production fell 8 percent quarter-on-quarter to 49,000 tonnes.
+* NORILSK: Russia's Norilsk Nickel (Nornickel), the world's second largest nickel producer, said its second-quarter nickel production fell 8 percent, adding it could miss its 2017 output target by up to 3 percent.

-* DOLLAR: The dollar held near a 13-month low against a basket of currencies on Monday, weighed down by political uncertainty and increased short positions, but markets were wary of pushing it lower before data due later this week.
+* STEEL: Activity in China's steel industry expanded in July at the fastest pace since April 2016, industry data showed, fuelled by strong demand and low levels of inventory.

-* ANTOFAGASTA Chile's Antofagasta could green-light a $1.1 billion revamp of its Los Pelambres copper mine in the first months of 2018, as rising copper prices buoy spirits in the sector.
+* DOLLAR: The dollar held near a 13-month low against a basket of currencies, weighed down by political uncertainty and increased short positions.
+A weak dollar makes dollar priced metals cheaper for non-U.S. investors.

-Additional reporting by Melanie Burton; Editing by Greg Mahlich
+Additional reporting by Melanie Burton; Editing by Greg Mahlich and Louise Heavens